SamRB-dev/DennisRitchieBio/README.md

-A self learning project experimenting with css flexbox while tributing the man who changed the world with C.
+A self learning project experimenting with css flexbox while tributing to the man who changed the world with C.

 # What I learned through the project
 * Flexbox